+- helicopter fly-overs and photography;

+- river crossing surveys;

 - river surveys based on geomatic principles;

+- monitoring of river hydrological characteristics;

+- surveys of geological hazards;

-- groundwater surveys; - regular foot and helicopter
+- groundwater surveys;

+- regular foot and helicopter patrols.

 Following the results of the onshore pipeline right-of-way monitoring, a plan was developed, under which repairs and maintenance were completed in December 2023.
 The effects of natural erosion were eliminated at nine sections without preparing special technological solutions.